BIGJRA/BIGJRA.github.io/rejuv.md

 Get two Spinda - we will be trading one away later.

 You can also find: a *Rare Candy,* a *Reverse Candy, Hyper Potion, TinyMushroom, Super Repel, Friend Ball* in this area.
-We can’t access the island to the east yet, but there’s one more area we can reach for now.
+We can't access the island to the east yet, but there's one more area we can reach for now.

 Use the Spice Powder on the Vileplume in Area 5, then follow the path up